Isobel Wylie Hutchison: Aleutian Islands

 In the last week of May 1936, Hutchison left Scotland for Montreal, whence she travelled to Winnipeg and finally Seattle, where she caught the Yukon for a journey along the coast reaching Seward.
 She found that the information she had been given about ships and sailing times in Washington was theoretical, and so had to adapt accordingly.
 She had booked a passage on the Starr, but this would be three weeks late, and so she also booked on the Curaçao.
 This took her overnight to Kodiak, Alaska, where she booked into the Sunbeam Hotel.
 In the two weeks she spent waiting for the Starrs arrival, she explored the area and collected specimens.
 The Starr turned out to be quite a scruffy ship and there was limited room in the cabins, though she met several old friends whom she had got to know from her time on the north coast of Alaska.

-At Unalaska she disembarked, as this was the limit of the Starr's voyage.
+At Unalaska she disembarked, as this was the limit of the Starrs voyage.
 She knew that she would have to trust to her luck to get any further west by small fishing and trading boats.
 She became well known in the area through her participation in the local church.
 Luckily a small schooner called the Penguin was travelling on to St George Island, and she quickly booked a passage.
 She also managed to obtain further passage through her friend Commodore Ralf Dempwolf, who arranged transport for her on a cutter called the Chelan.

 She continued her journey on the Penguin to Saint Paul Island, where she collected more specimens and took cine pictures of seals and their harems.
 She received a radio message that she could be picked up there by the Chelan and had to climb up a rope ladder to get on board.
 Because of the articles she had written in the National Geographic and other well-respected publications, she had quite a standing in the naval community.
 Once on board she was treated handsomely and given a large cabin to herself.
 She dined with the officers, and the chef spent much time preparing high-quality meals for her.
 The ship had a duty to inspect Bogoslof Island each year as it was constantly changing its shape.
 Hutchison was unable to land there due to the sea condition, but she took cine pictures of it.
 They then passed Umnak Island and the Island of the Four Mountains.
 Their first stop was at At, where the Aleut people had been living for over two thousand years.
 As well as collecting plants she was interested in everything about the inhabitants' way of life.
 Quite often a member of the crew was detailed to look after Hutchison and help her collect specimens.